D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 [Multilingual Evidence Retrieval, Ranking and Natural Language Inference](https://arxiv.org/pdf/2012.08919.pdf)

 Requires up to 3Gb RAM.
-Fine-tuned models will be downloaded from S3.
+Fine-tuned models will be downloaded from S3; please email for access to models and datasets.

 To cite:
 ```